 The CO2 emissions from chemical decomposition of calcium carbonate depend on the lime content of the clinker product (~70% for PC).
 The CO2 emissions from pyro-processing depend on the fossil fuel type (for example, ~3.0 tonnes of CO2 per tonne of coal consumed).
-The carbon footprint from electricity consumption for cement production is about 90 kg/tonne in the US.
-Table 2 compares the sources of CO2 emission in the production of cement clinker.
+The carbon footprint from electricity consumption for cement production is about 90 kg/tonne in the US but as stated earlier, this CO2 is not considered here.
+Table 1 compares the sources of CO2 emission in the production of cement clinker.

-2.2 Calcium silicate cement
+1.2 Calcium silicate cement

-2.2.1 2.2.1 Energy requirements
+1.2.1 Energy requirements

 The total lime content of CSC clinker is in the range of 45-50 wt.%, representing approximately a 30% reduction from that required for PC.
 This reduction in lime concentration translates directly into a 30% reduction in the major component of the theoretical enthalpy, i.e., the calcination step.
 CSC and PC are roughly equivalent in terms of the enthalpy required to decompose the clay component of the raw meal and the exothermic reaction associated with the formation of the cement phases.
-Dominated by the large difference in calcination step, the total enthalpy of formation of CSC clinker is expected to be about 1.051 GJ/t, almost 40% lower than that of PC clinker (see Table 1).
+Dominated by the large difference in calcination step, the total theoretical enthalpy of formation of CSC clinker is expected to be about 1.051 GJ/t, almost 40% lower than that of PC clinker.

 From a practical perspective, CSC clinker is burned at temperatures approximately 200°C lower than those used in PC manufacturing, and with the potential for significantly reduced system-wide heat losses than that experienced in PC manufacturing.
 This is expected to translate into a reduction in fossil fuel consumption by as much as 30%.
-This may translate into additional savings in the electrical energy required for clinker grinding.

-2.2.2 CO2 emissions
+1.2.2 CO2 emissions

-The unique, low-lime content of CSC clinker enables two separate opportunities to reduce the CO2 emissions associated with cement production.
+The low-lime content of CSC clinker enables two separate opportunities to reduce the CO_2 emissions associated with cement production: